iamahmedshahh/veruswebextension/README.md

 ---

-I would also love contributions from developers so that we can really make this extension a truly game changer for Layer 1 chains
+I would also love contributions from developers so that we can really make this extension a truly game changer for Layer 1 chains we will have open bounties and hopefully will have multiple minds contributing to it

-A browser extension wallet for Verus cryptocurrency that enables secure transactions and wallet management directly from your browser.
+The goal is to make a full fledge browser extension wallet for Verus cryptocurrency that enables secure transactions and wallet management directly from your browser.

 ## 🎯 Development Goals